MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/credential-guard/credential-guard-manage.md

      > [!IMPORTANT]
      > If you manually remove these registry settings, make sure to delete them all.
 If you don't remove them all, the device might go into BitLocker recovery.

-1. If Windows Defender Credential Guard is running when disabling Virtualization-Based Security, run the following bcdedit commands after turning off all Virtualization-Based Security Group Policy and registry settings in steps 1 and 2 above:
+1. If Windows Defender Credential Guard is running when disabling Virtualization-Based Security and either feature was enabled with UEFI Lock, the EFI (firmware) variables must be cleared using bcdedit.
+From an elevated command prompt, run the following bcdedit commands after turning off all Virtualization-Based Security Group Policy and registry settings as described in steps 1 and 2 above:

      >
      > ```cmd